To register, click the RunSignUp icon shown above.

 The legendary Wulfman owned his own miniature “honey bucket” toilet and he rarely traveled far without it, but we don’t expect you to match his high standard.
-There will be porta-john’s at the start, at the finish, and in Homestake’s north parking lot.
-THere will also be a hand washing station on Homestake Pass.
+There will be porta-john’s at the start and the finish.
 Remember that our Golden VIPs may cut directly to the front of the bathroom lines.